 Bonus Determinations-Performance Incentive Program.
 Under the Performance Incentive Program, each year (generally during the first quarter) the Board establishes company-wide financial performance objectives, which serve as the basis for determining the eligibility for and the amount of bonuses to be paid under the program.
-For 2017, the Board used our revenue, non-GAAP operating income (excluding bonus expense), bookings and annual recurring dollar retention rate for the performance objectives, weighted equally (25% each).
-We define non-GAAP operating income (excluding bonus expense) as our income from operations, calculated in accordance with GAAP, excluding our stock-based compensation expense, the amortization of acquired intangible assets, merger-related expenses, costs to exit a facility and executive severance.
-We calculate the annual recurring dollar retention rate for these purposes by dividing the retained recurring value of subscription revenue for the period, by the previous recurring value of subscription revenue for the same period.
-We define retained recurring value of subscription revenue for these purposes as the committed subscription fees for all contracts that renew in a given period, excluding any increase in contract value.
-We define previous recurring value of subscription revenue for these purposes as the committed subscription revenue for these purposes as the recurring value of subscription fees for all contracts that renew in a given period, excluding any increase in contract value.
-We define previous recurring value of subscription revenue for these purposes as the recurring value from committed subscription fees for all contracts that expire in that same period.
+For 2018, the Board used our revenue and adjusted EBITDA (excluding bonus expense), weighted equally (50% each).
+We define adjusted EBITDA (excluding bonus expense) as consolidated net income (loss), calculated in accordance with GAAP, excluding our stock-based compensation expense, executive severance, merger-related expense, the amortization of acquired intangible assets, depreciation expense, other income/expense and the provision for income taxes, as well as bonus expense.
 The Board determines the goals for each of these objectives in consultation with management and taking into account our performance for the immediately preceding year.
-The Board establishes goals it believes are necessary to provide a competitive overall compensation package in light of each named executive officer's base salary and to motivate our executives to achieve an aggressive level of growth.
-Our 2017 revenue goal was \$166.1 million, compared with \$155.9 million in actual revenue for the fiscal year ended December 31, 2017.
-Our 2017 non-GAAP operating income (excluding bonus expense) goal was \$5.5 million, compared with \$(9.0) million in actual non-GAAP operating income (excluding bonus expense) for the fiscal year ended December 31, 2017.
+The Board establishes goals it believes are necessary to motivate our executives to achieve an aggressive level of growth and to drive stockholder value.
+Our 2018 revenue goal was \$167.0 million, compared with \$164.8 million in actual revenue for the fiscal year ended December 31, 2018.
+Our 2018 adjusted EBITDA (excluding bonus expense) goal was \$6.7 million, compared with \$3.8 million in actual adjusted EBITDA (excluding bonus expense) for the fiscal year ended December 31, 2018.